Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 - **Mileage**: Analyzing how mileage affects the resale value of cars.
 - **Car Color**: Investigating the impact of car color on resale liquidity.
 - **Age of Vehicle**: Understanding how the age of the vehicle correlates with its depreciation.
-- **Percentage Price Change**: Analyze how the price changes with mileage
+- **Percentage Price Change**: Analyze how the price changes with

+The complete data analysis project code is available['[here](https://github.com/Kittisak-M/Best-Strategy-to-Buy-Used-Car-Considering-Value-Worth-and-Deprecation/blob/main/Best%20Strategy%20to%20Buy%20Used%20Car%20Considering%20Value%2C%20Worth%20and%20Deprecation.ipynb)']!

 ## Feature Engineer